 What are your earliest memories of College Station?

 The first ones that come to mind are Christmas in the Park at Central Park, now Steve Beachy Park.
 I remember the flagpole at one of the entrances, all the lights strung up to the top of the pole and spinning under those lights until I got dizzy and fell down.
 I remember meeting Santa Claus in the Parks & Recreation Department’s log cabin there.
-My son has met Santa in that same spot the last few years.
+The last few years, my son has met Santa in that same spot.